Swift - Operators

 What is an Operator in Swift?

-An operator is a symbol that tells the compiler to perform specific mathematical or logical manipulations.
+An operator is a symbol that tells the compiler to perform specific mathematical or logical operations.
 Or we can say that operators are special symbols that are used to perform specific operations between one or more operands.

 For example, to add two numbers such as 34 and 21 we will use the + operator (34 + 21 = 55).

-Type of Operators in Swift
+Type of Swift Operators

 Swift supports the following types of operators −